amphineko/atomicneko/README.md

 In the future, it will support dynamic server-side contents.
 The main goal is to fetch some stats of linked accounts, which are not fetch-able from the browser due to CORS issues.

+See https://atomicneko-next.vercel.app/ for the latest build of this branch.

 ---

 This repository is the repository of my homepage (https://futa.moe/amphineko/) that can be used as a template.